GCP Spanner

 : The Spanner instance IDdatabase

-: Path to your Google Cloud service account JSON filecredentials_base64
+: The path to the service account JSON fileservice_account_json

-: Your Google Cloud service account credentials encoded as a Base64 string.
-This is an alternative to usingcredentials_path
+: The service account JSON content itself.
+This is an alternative to usingservice_account_file

 Step 2: Create an asset file for data ingestion

-To ingest data from Spanner, you need to create an asset configuration file.
+To ingest data from GCP Spanner, you need to create an asset configuration file.
 This file defines the data flow from the source to the destination.
-Create a YAML file (e.g., spanner_ingestion.yml) inside the assets folder and add the following content:
+Create a YAML file (e.g., gcp_spanner_ingestion.yml) inside the assets folder and add the following content:

 name: public.spanner